 The annual Humanitarian Awards Dinner celebrates the contributions of community members who have made significant contributions toward improving the status of humankind and display a continued commitment to human relations, inter-group cooperation and social justice for all people.
-This year, CCEJ will be honoring Wini Carter, Annette Kashiwabara, and Servando & Cindy Orozco, and the Building Bridges Award will be presented to the Rudolph J. and Daphne A. Munzer Foundation.
+This year, CCEJ will be honoring Wini Carter, Annette Kashiwabara, and Servando & Cindy Orozco.
+The Building Bridges Award will be presented to the Rudolph J. and Daphne A. Munzer Foundation, and the Henry Youth Meyer Award honoree will be Lupe Granados.
 We are excited to welcome Regina Cash & Justin Rudd as our event co-chairs and emcees for the dinner program.

 A Recap of the 56th Annual Humanitarian Awards Dinner